Who Are You Looking For?

 - The testimony of hundreds of millions of transformed lives through the centuries shows the power of the Resurrection.
 The most conclusive proof for the resurrection of Jesus Christ is that He is living within believers today with transforming power.

 The Resurrection sets Christianity apart.
-Here are some thoughts on the significance of the Resurrection:

 The Resurrection proved that Christ was divine.
 The fact that Jesus Christ died on the cross does not prove in itself He is God.
 Jesus proved His deity by fulfilling the prophecies of His death and by His return from the grave.
 The Bible declares that "by being raised from the dead [Christ] was proved to be the mighty Son of God, with the holy nature of God Himself" (Romans 1:4).